Behavior

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-Did your dog suddenly turn to you aggressively with no warning at all?
+Aggression isn’t random—it’s a response to something.
 Many different factors can impact canine behavior.
-Some are more obvious than others, so it’s important to understand what may be causing the behavioral change.
+Some are more obvious than others, so it’s essential to understand what may be causing these behavioral changes.

 Things To Know About Sudden Canine Aggression